oliveiralecca/vedovelli-js-tests/README.md

 ## :dart: About ##

 Repository to save learnings about JS tests with Jest and more tools.
+Covers unit and integration testing.

 <!-- ## :sparkles: Features ##